Comparison of generalised additive models and neural networks in applications: A systematic review: Methods

 \subsection{Selection process}

-To determine whether a document would be included in the final systematic review, each study was evaluated against the set of predefined eligibility criteria \mbox{(Section~\ref{section: eligibility criteria})} to ensure relevance.
-In order to assess whether a document satisfied these conditions, the entire document was reviewed.
+To determine whether a document would be included in the final systematic review, each study was evaluated against the set of predefined eligibility criteria described in \mbox{Section~\ref{section: eligibility criteria}.} Defining the inclusion criteria in advance provides consistency selecting each paper, maintains relevance of the selected papers to our research questions, reduces potential selection bias, and ensures reproducibility of our systematic review.
+To assess whether a given document satisfied these conditions, the entire document was reviewed.
 The first author conducted the screening of each paper to determine its eligibility for inclusion.
 In cases where inclusion was uncertain, the paper was discussed with the second and third authors, and a decision was made.
-This resulted in a total of 143 papers, from which comparisons on 430 datasets were included in our final systematic review (as many papers conduct comparisons on more than one dataset).
+Twelve papers could not be retrieved and were therefore excluded.
+Given the total of 444 papers considered in our review, this exclusion is quite minor ($<\!3\%$).
+However, it may introduce a small non-response bias that should be kept in mind when interpreting the subsequent analysis.
+Applying our inclusion criteria to these 444 papers resulted in a total of 143 papers, from which comparisons on 430 datasets were included in our final systematic review (as many papers conduct comparisons on more than one dataset).